 4. Use online tools

-Fortunately, we live in a world where a piece of software can provide us with assistance for almost anything.
+Fortunately, we live in a world where you can find writing software to provide us with assistance for almost anything.
 Editing and proofreading aren`t an exception.

 While tools like these can`t completely replace the human eye and feel for writing, style and so on, they can definitely provide help with some of the most common mistakes and possibly cut your process in half.